-Provides hands-on training in the use of spreadsheets on computers to solve accounting problems.
+This course provides hands-on training in the use of spreadsheets on computers to solve accounting problems.
 Applies previously acquired accounting skills and knowledge.
 Emphasizes financial and managerial accounting.
-(Formerly ACC 155)

-ACC 202 with a grade of C or better or concurrently enrolled in ACC 202 OR equivalent AND BUS 101 with a grade of C or better OR ICS 100 with a grade of C or better OR ICS 101 with a grade of C or better OR equivalent OR instructor approval.
+ACC 202 with a grade of C or better or concurrently enrolled in ACC 202 AND BUS 101 with a grade of C or better or ICS 100 with a grade of C or better or ICS 101 with a grade of C or better OR Equivalent OR Instructor approval.